csandman/chakra-react-select/README.md

 ![Sticky Group Headers](./github/sticky-group-headers.png)

 - In your options objects, you can add the key `isFixed: true` to emulate the example in the [react-select docs](https://react-select.com/home#fixed-options).
 This will prevent the options which have this flag from having the remove button on its corresponding tag.
-This only applies when using `isMulti` is passed.
+This only applies when using `isMulti`.

 ```js
 return (